RicherMans/Speaker-Anti-Spoofing-Classifiers/README.md

 * [ASVspoof2017](https://datashare.is.ed.ac.uk/handle/10283/3055) encompassing only physical attacks with the focus on `in the wild` devices and scenes.
 * [ASVspoof2015](https://datashare.is.ed.ac.uk/handle/10283/853) encompassing only logical attacks with the focus on synthesize and voice conversion attacks.

+For mixed logical and physical attacks, the mixed [AVspoof](https://www.idiap.ch/dataset/avspoof) dataset ( a subpart of it is the BTAS16 dataset) can be also used.
+The dataset is publicly available, but only for research purposes.

+Moreover, rather recent the Fake-or-Real (FoR) dataset was introduced using openly available synthesizers such as Baidu, Google, Amazon to create spoofs for logical access.

 ## Feature extraction